-The college provides network connections in every student room and in the Library.
-There is also The Peter Cruddas Computer Suite situated in the Graham Pye Hall that has 6 PCs available 24/7.
+The college provides wireless internet connections in student accommodation in College and in the Library.
+There is also The Peter Cruddas IT Suite situated in Graham Pye Hall that has 6 PCs available for student use.
 We subscribe fully to the Rules for Computer Use published by the University of Oxford.
 All students are required to read and adhere to these rules.
 More detailed information is available in the Proctors and Assessors Memorandum.
 Note that these rules apply not only to college machines but also to personal computers if connected to the network.
 Please read the website http://welcometoit.ox.ac.uk.
 IT facilities, including website and email access, are provided for reasonable academic use and any activity which may cause risk to other users or the college will not be tolerated.
 Penalties range from disconnection of your equipment without warning to a full reference to the University Proctors.

 Please note that whilst there is a small amount of storage for personal files, it is recommended that all work is saved onto personal storage devices.
 College machines will be regularly cleaned and any saved material removed.

-Networked printing is available from the Library and the Peter Cruddas suite for academic work, lecture and reading lists.
+Networked printing is available from the Library and the Peter Cruddas IT Suite for academic work, lecture and reading lists.

-The Peter Cruddas suite is open 24 hours a day but students are reminded that it is in a residential area and as such there should be no noise between the hours of 10pm and 7.00am.
-In addition students are asked not to eat and drink in the room.
+The Peter Cruddas IT Suite has extended opening hours but students are reminded that it is in a residential area and as such there should be no noise between the hours of 10pm and 7.00am.
+Whilst students may consume light snacks in the IT Suite, all are reminded that and cups or wrappers should be appropriately cleared away.

-The IT office is situated at Graham Pye Hall 15 and Jonathan Boucard, the IT Manager, is available during normal office hours.
+The IT office is situated in Conway Hall, Office A (next to Housekeeping) and Jonathan Boucard, the IT Manager, is available during normal office hours.
 Students are encouraged to email email@example.com or telephone (2)81462 to make an appointment if they need assistance.

 Oxford University IT Services (IT Services) (13 Banbury Road) provides the college’s e-mail and Internet connectivity.
 Before you are allowed access to any college or University IT facilities you must be in possession of a University Card.
 Contact Victoria Lill, in the Academic Office (2)71009, if you do not have one.

 The Nexus system works through a web browser for access from public machines.
-You can configure your own computer to use a dedicated e-mail program such as Microsoft Outlook or Mozilla Thunderbird.
+You can configure your own computer to use a dedicated e-mail program such as Microsoft Outlook, Mozilla Thunderbird or Mail for Macs.
 Students are recommended to use the Exchange option when configuring an email client (e.g. Outlook).
 Check the IT Services website to find out how to do this:

 Connecting to the network